nwasswa/nwasswa.github.io/_pages/about.md

 * How African countries can build the technical capacity to engage meaningfully with transformative technologies
 * How innovation can contribute to better health, wellbeing, environmental sustainability, and inclusive development

-Nelson believes Africa should not simply be a **consumer of technologies developed elsewhere**.
-African researchers, institutions, policymakers, and communities should have the knowledge, evidence, technical capacity, and agency to **understand, evaluate, shape, govern, and responsibly apply emerging technologies**.
+Nelson believes Africa should not simply be a consumer of technologies developed elsewhere.
+African researchers, institutions, policymakers, and communities should have the knowledge, evidence, technical capacity, and agency to understand, evaluate, shape, govern, and responsibly apply emerging technologies.

 ## Building Technology for Public Interest